wcarvalho/wcarvalho.github.io/main-pages/publications.md

 <div class="col-sm-7 center">
     <p>
     <strong>
-        <a href="https://arxiv.org/abs/2112.08369">Feature-Attending Recurrent Modules for Generalizing Object-Centric Behavior</a>
+        <a href="https://arxiv.org/abs/2112.08369">Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning</a>
     </strong>
     <br>
         <a href="/"><span style="color: #9f30a5">Wilka Carvalho</span></a>,